 Submission of work examples in support of your application

-After your application is received, you will receive an email confirmation.
-You may also receive a separate email with further instructions about when to submit examples of your work.
-Please do not send work examples until you receive these further instructions.
+After your application is submitted, you may also receive an email at a later date with further instructions about when to submit examples of your work.
+Please do not submit work examples until you receive these further instructions.

 Applicants in science need not submit examples of their work.

-Applicants in scholarship may (but are not required to) submit examples of previous work, following the procedures described below.
+Applicants in scholarship should submit examples of previous work, following the procedures described below.

-Applicants in the arts (i.e., fine arts, music composition, photography, film, video, and choreography) must submit examples of previous work in order for their applications to receive full consideration by our advisers.
+Applicants in all the arts must submit examples of previous work in order for their applications to receive full consideration by our advisers.
 If you do not submit examples, you will not receive consideration.

 Types of work examples to submit

 Recent work is generally the most pertinent.
 Applicants who are not directly covered in the following categories should follow the procedure outlined for the category closest to their own.

 You should not exclusively submit examples that are co-created, co-directed, etc., unless you are applying jointly with another person.
 For us to properly evaluate your application as an individual artist, writer or scholar, most of your submitted work examples should not be jointly created works.

 Painters, sculptors, and graphic artists should submit no more than twenty digital images of recent works (e.g. from the last five years).
 You may include different views of individual pieces if you wish.
 (Please note that separate images showing different views of an individual piece all count towards the twenty-image limit.)
 Each image should be in JPEG or PNG format.